Which seed variety to buy – these have worked for me, over several seasons.

 Timperley Early keeps producing lovely red stalks by late winter and throughout spring, my crowns are now sixteen years old and doing well.
 Gardening Which? in 2013 trialled many varieties and found The Sutton to have best flavour.

 Produces well through winter, good flavour but small leaves in winter (as all salad leaves, because of low light levels mostly).
-Best sown early August for autumn abundance, and I find that standard salad rocket is good.
+Best sown early August for autumn abundance, and I find that standard salad rocket is good, especially the selection from Bingenheim.

 Spinach for salad in winter can be had from Medania (excellent variety) and Red Cardinal sown in August outside, or early September to grow under cover.
-I like Toscane and Mississippi F1 for sowing in March and then to crop by early May for six weeks, when larger leaves are pinched or cut off.
+Sow Medania or F1 varieties in March, to crop by early May for six weeks: harvest by pinching off larger leaves, see video..
 To have green leaves in summer it is more reliable to grow leaf beet or swiss chard.

 Sweet Nugget F1 has been around a while, always matures nicely and I find it sweeter then older varieties, also it retains sweetness after picking.
-DT Brown have just bred earlier maturing F1 varieites, available in 2014, called ACX SS7403RY and ACX SS7078Y, which look promising.
-For open pollinated we were impressed by Bingenheim’s sweetcorn, I sowed some of their early, mid and late varieties for a long period of cropping in 2015.
-They are on page 63 if you can get this up.
+For open pollinated we are impressed by Bingenheim’s sweetcorn, I sowed some of their early, mid and late varieties for a long period of cropping in 2015.
+Tramunt the late variety has performed best of the three.